Phil Sproson: Later career

 Against medical advice, Sproson attempted a return to league football.
 In August 1989 he joined Dave Mackay's Birmingham City, who were obliged to pay Port Vale a "fee" of £50,000 in lieu of insurance money.
 He played 12 Third Division and four League Cup games for the "Blues" in the 1989–90 season, but a re-occurrence of his knee injury meant he was unable to perform at the required fitness levels, and he retired again in September 1990.
 He did though later play for Conference sides Stafford Rangers and Northwich Victoria.

 Style of play

 Sproson was a physical central defender who could pass with either foot and was strong in the air.

 Post-retirement

 Sproson worked as head of the PFA's Player Management Agency, but stood down in March 2009 to work on his own account.
 He has worked as an agent to players such as Curtis Davies, Marlon Harewood and Liam Dickinson.
 He has also acted as agent for Adam Crookes and Joe Worrall, as well as numerous players at Nottingham Forest due to his friendship with academy manager Gary Brazil.
 He has also worked as an analyst for BBC Radio Stoke.
+He was appointed as an ambassador at Port Vale in 2026.